• Home

 • Tweet

-reserved Pickled Lemons are a tart and salty treat.
+Preserved Pickled Lemons are a tart and salty treat.
 Not to mention, a fragrant fresh citrus aroma and flavor.
 In addition to adding a flavor component, it also adds a splash of color.
 Use pulp, rind, and pickling juices in recipes.
 In fact, it is a fragrant vintage Morrocan staple.
 This condiment will add so much punch to any dish.
 Use it as a condiment, seasoning, or garnish.
-Indeed, it adds umami, briny, salty, and citrus flavor.
-Not only does it add flavor but it adds a splash of color.Preserved Pickled Lemons on a chopping block with lemons to decorate
+Indeed, it adds umami, briny, salty, and citrus flavors.
+Not only does it add flavor but it adds a splash of color.A picture of a jar of pickled lemons with lemons, limes in the background.

 What Is This Condiment?:

 Some like to call them Preserved Lemons while others call them Pickled Lemons they are the same thing.
 In fact, the lemons sit in a salty briny solution.
-It is an ancient condiment and garnishes that adds a subtle tart, salty, and umami flavor to anything it is added to.
+It is an ancient condiment and garnish that adds a subtle tart, salty, and umami flavor to anything it is added to.
 Hence, they are like any pickle and have a slight bite to them.
 Simply chop the rind and add it to your favorite recipes.

 How To Make The Condiment: